Shweta Shetty

-Shweta Shetty (also known as Shwetaa in nickname) is an Indian pop singer known for her albums and for her contributions to Bollywood film soundtracks.
-Her most remix hit song is "Q-Funk" from the album Oorja in 1995.
+Shweta Shetty (also known as Shwetaa in nickname) is an Indian-born German pop singer known for her albums and for her contributions to Bollywood film soundtracks.

 Life and career

 Shetty's album, Johnny Joker, was a success.
 She was awarded the Best Female Pop Artist for her work in the album Deewane To Deewane Hain at the 1998 Screen Awards.

 In 1997, Shetty married a German man, Clemens Brandt, and moved to Hamburg.
 They divorced five years later, but it wasn't until 2015 when Shetty eventually moved back to India.
+Shetty is a German citizen but also holds an Overseas Citizenship of India.

 She is cousin of Indian actresses Shilpa Shetty and Shamita Shetty.

 Shetty launched a brand new single Daro Na feat.
 Delhi based Music Producer Addy S during the pandemic which was shot and edited at home while in lockdown.

 In 2021, Shetty launched a remix of original song jalne mein hai mazza (1993) by salim-suleman with House music producer Addy S on Sony music India. the video was shot in goa and was very well received by the audience and critics alike as a 90s disco revivalist number.